working-group-two/engineering-blog/pages/internship.md

 # Internship

-We're currently looking for an intern for our Trondheim office.
+Our Trondheim office is looking for an intern.
 The internship is in our Product Team, where you’ll be working closely with two developers who graduated from NTNU five years ago.

 ## About the Product team
-The product team at Working Group Two owns user-facing products, and is responsible for driving API development by creating prototypes and example projects for partner operators and end-users.
+The product team at Working Group Two owns user-facing products and is responsible for driving API development by creating prototypes and example projects for partner operators and end-users.